The Police Foundation has released a report , counting no less than 311 pages, concerning security drones and the public’s perception of them.

 With all this in mind, it’s easy to understand why the public might not trust police drones, regardless of the terminology the law enforcement agencies will choose in order to describe them – it’s not in the name, it’s in what they do and how they do it.

-Axon and DJI encourage the police to work hand in hand with the communities in order to find common ground on police drone regulation, but the companies won’t go any further than that.
+Axon and DJI encourage the police to work hand in hand with the communities they collaborate with in order to find common ground on police drone regulation, but drone-manufacturing companies won’t go further than encouragement and advice.

 “We’re the company that makes the drones,” Adam Lisberg, Corporate Communication Director for DJI has said for Gizmondo “We would certainly advise law enforcement agencies to come up with a strong policy for how they will use drones and the data they collect, but it’s not really our place to suggest ones to them.”